 So said, so done.
 Away he went, and he stayed away all day, and stayed

 away all night; and his wife sat there, a forsaken widow.

-“Oh,” said the other beetles, “this fellow whom we received into our
+“Oh,” said the other beetles, “this fellow we received into our

-family is nothing more than a thorough vagabond.
+family is nothing more than a thorough wander.
 He has gone away, and

 “Well, then, she shall be unmarried again, and sit here among my

 daughters,” said the mother.
 “Fie on the villain who forsook her!”